Payback. We all want it at some point in our lives.

 Why Is an Informed Consumer a Good Customer?

-As we’ve seen, solar panels are an investment that carry a tantalizing return rate.
+As we’ve seen, solar panels are an investment that carries a tantalizing return rate.

 And now that you have a handle on the payback period, you can give your customer all their project details, including the payback period for solar panels, before they commit.